 In our day and age, for the first time in human history, individual gospels can be mass-produced by a process known as print-on-demand.
 Quality copies of individual gospels (each approximately 60 pages long) can be mass-produced for mere pennies.

+Returning to my farm metaphor, laborers, (dependable and hard working postal employees), can begin sowing gospel seeds immediately through the use of EDDM.
+They will not require the customary long years of training needed in the past; no training in ministry, no theology, no psychology, no ordination, no investiture of any kind.
 Postal workers, by the very nature of their job, are responsible, accountable, judicious, and trustworthy.
 They have been trained to deliver the mail without judging its content or interfering with its purpose.
 They are amply paid and they depend on their jobs for their livelihood.
 They are the perfect people to carry out Christ’s wishes: “Go out to all the world and tell the good news.”

 My next post, Mixing Metaphors , develops the farming metaphor a little more.